kousen/AiJavaLabs/labs.md

 @Test
 void testGenerateMp3() {
   var service = new TextToSpeechService();
-    byte[] result = service.generateMp3(
+  Path result = service.generateMp3(
           "tts-1",
           """
-             Now that I know how to generate audio from text, I can use this feature in my applications.""", "fable"
+          Now that I know how to generate an audio file, I can use it to add the ability to convert text to speech to any existing Java system.
+          """,
+          "alloy"
   );

-    FileUtils.saveBinaryFile(result, "test.mp3");
   assertNotNull(result);
-    assertTrue(result.length > 0);
+  System.out.println("Generated audio file: " + result.toAbsolutePath());
 }
 ```

 - Run the test.
-The console should that `test.mp3` was saved in the `src/main/resources` folder.
+The console should show the name of an mp3 file saved in the `src/main/resources` folder.
 You can play the file to hear the text you provided.

 ## List the OpenAI Models